gradle/actions/setup-gradle/README.md

 ### Using the cache read-only

-By default, the `gradle-build-action` will only write to the cache from Jobs on the default (`main`/`master`) branch.
+By default, The `setup-gradle` action will only write to the cache from Jobs on the default (`main`/`master`) branch.
 Jobs on other branches will read entries from the cache but will not write updated entries.
 See [Optimizing cache effectiveness](#select-which-branches-should-write-to-the-cache) for a more detailed explanation.

 In some circumstances it makes sense to change this default, and to configure a workflow Job to read existing cache entries but not to write changes back.

-You can configure read-only caching for the `gradle-build-action` as follows:
+You can configure read-only caching for `setup-gradle` as follows:

 ```yaml
 cache-read-only: true